cindyhfls/tmpcindyhfls.github.io/index.md

 ## Welcome to Jiaxin (Cindy)'s homepage!

-I am a research technician at the Hayden Lab, Center for Magnetic Resonance Research, Department of Neuroscience, at the University of Minnesota.
+I am a research technician at the Hayden Lab, Center for Magnetic Resonance Research, Department of Neuroscience, University of Minnesota.

 I am interested at the process of learning and decision-making at behavioural and neuronal level in animals and humans.